Drone giant DJI builds team to work on autonomous car tech

 DJI has been developing lidar technology and cameras for years, two of the sources added.

-In 2020, Livox, a startup with links to DJI, displayed two lidar sensors for autonomous vehicles at a Consumer Electronics Show in Las Vegas.
+In 2020, Livox, a startup with links to DJI, displayed two lidar sensors for autonomous vehicles at a Consumer Electronics Show (CES) in Las Vegas.

 Chinese electric vehicle maker Xpeng has said it would use Livox’s lidar technology for self-driving functions.